sintunag/logistic_api/README.md

 ## How to Install & Run

-You will need to first download and install Docker - [Linux equivalent](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 1. Clone the repo
+2. Set Google Distance API key in app/config.js file line no. 8
-2. Run `docker-compose up` to start three containers:
+3. Run `./start.sh` to download Docker CE and Docker Compose if not exist after installing them start three containers:
     - the MongoDB database container
     - the Node.js app container
     - the NGINX proxy container
+4. After starting container , testcases will run automatically

+#Manually Starting the docker and test Cases

+1. You can run `docker-compose` up from terminal
-3. Server is accessible at `http://localhost:8080`
+2. Server is accessible at `http://localhost:8080`
+3. Run manual testcase suite by `npm test app/test`

-## How to Run Tests
+## How to Run Tests (Explicity from cli)

  You should be able to run `npm install` followed by `npm test app/test` to run everything (assuming you have the LTS version of Node installed on your machine).